Clarence Clemons: E Street Band

 In April 2014, the E Street Band were inducted into the Rock and Roll Hall of Fame.
-Clemons' widow accepted on his behalf.
+Clemons' widow attended the ceremony on his behalf.

-Solo career
+Solo career and other projects

 Outside of his work with the E Street Band, Clemons recorded with many other artists and had a number of musical projects on his own.
 The best known of these are his 1985 vocal duet with Jackson Browne on the Top-20 hit single "You're a Friend of Mine", and his saxophone work on Aretha Franklin's 1985 Top-10 hit single "Freeway of Love".
 He was managed briefly in the 1980s by former Crawdaddy editor Peter Knobler, at whose wedding Clemons played with his band, Clarence Clemons & the Red Bank Rockers.
 During the 1980s, Clemons also owned a Red Bank, New Jersey, nightclub called Big Man's West.
-He toured in the first incarnation of Ringo Starr & The All-Starr Band in 1989, singing "You're a Friend of Mine" (dueting with Billy Preston) and an updated rap arrangement of "Quarter to Three."
+He toured in the first incarnation of Ringo Starr & His All-Starr Band in 1989, singing "You're a Friend of Mine" (dueting with Billy Preston) and an updated rap arrangement of "Quarter to Three."

+In 1987, Clemons appeared in the HBO/Cinemax special "The Legendary Ladies of Rock and Roll", playing onstage alongside Brenda Lee and Ronnie Spector.